 Common units offered 1,600,000 common units.
 1,840,000 common units if the underwriters exercise their over-allotment option in full.
 Units outstanding after this offering 1,600,000 common units, representing a 28.6% limited partner interest in Inergy, L.P.; 3,313,367 senior subordinated units, representing a 59.2% limited partner interest in Inergy, L.P.; and 572,542 junior subordinated units, representing a 10.2% limited partner interest in Inergy, L.P.
 Cash distributions Common units are entitled to receive distributions of available cash of \$0.60 per quarter, or \$2.40 on an annualized basis, before any distributions are paid on our subordinated units.
-In general, we will pay any cash distributions we make each quarter in the following manner: . first, 98% to the common units and 2% to the non-managing general partner, until each common unit has received a minimum quarterly distribution of \$0.60 plus any arrearages from prior quarters; second, 98% to the senior subordinated units and 2% to the non-managing general partner, until each senior subordinated unit has received a minimum quarterly distribution of \$0.60; . third, 98% to the junior subordinated units and 2% to the non-managing general partner, until each junior subordinated unit has received a minimum quarterly distribution of \$0.60; and . fourth, 98% to all units, pro rata, and 2% to the non-managing general partner, until each unit has received a distribution of \$0.66 per quarter.
+In general, we will pay any cash distributions we make each quarter in the following manner: . first, 98% to the common units and 2% to the non-managing general partner, until each common unit has received a minimum quarterly distribution of \$0.60 plus any arrearages from prior quarters; . second, 98% to the senior subordinated units and 2% to the non-managing general partner, until each senior subordinated unit has received a minimum quarterly distribution of \$0.60; . third, 98% to the junior subordinated units and 2% to the non-managing general partner, until each junior subordinated unit has received a minimum quarterly distribution of \$0.60; and . fourth, 98% to all units, pro rata, and 2% to the non-managing general partner, until each unit has received a distribution of \$0.66 per quarter.
 If cash distributions exceed \$0.66 per unit in any quarter, Inergy Holdings will receive increasing percentages, up to 48%, of the cash we distribute in excess of that amount.
 We refer to Inergy Holdings' right to receive these higher amounts of cash as "incentive distribution rights."
 We must distribute all of our cash on hand at the end of each quarter, less reserves established by our managing general partner.
 We refer to this cash as "available cash," and we define its meaning in our partnership agreement and in the glossary in Appendix C. The amount of available cash may be greater than or less than the minimum quarterly distribution.
 Our pro forma available cash from operating surplus for the twelve months ended March 31, 2001 would have been sufficient to allow us to pay the minimum quarterly distribution on all of the common units, all of the senior subordinated units and all of the junior subordinated units.
-Our pro forma available cash from operating surplus for the fiscal year ended September 30, 2000 would have been sufficient to allow us to pay the minimum quarterly pay the minimum quarterly all remaining senior subordination period ends, subordinated units, as applicable, will convert into common units on a one-for-one basis.
-Once all subordinated units have been converted into common units, the common units sold in this offering will no longer be entitled to arrearages.
+Our pro forma available cash from operating surplus for the fiscal year ended September 30, 2000 would have been sufficient to allow us to pay the minimum quarterly distribution on all of our common units and approximately 30% of the minimum quarterly distribution on the senior subordinated units and no distribution on the junior subordinated units.
 Please read "Cash Available for Distribution."

 Subordination periods.....
 The subordination period will end once we meet the financial tests in the partnership agreement, but it generally cannot end before June 30, 2006 with respect to the senior subordinated units and June 30, 2008 with respect to the junior subordinated units.
-When the applicable subordination period ends, distribution on all of our common units and approximately 28% of the minimum quarterly distribution on the senior subordinated units and no distribution on the junior subordinated units.